(WXYZ) - Now you can see how well your child's school stacks up against others in Michigan.

 SEARCH FOR YOUR CHILD'S SCHOOL REPORT CARD HERE: https://www.mischooldata.org/DistrictSchoolProfiles/ReportCard/SchoolReportCard/SchoolReportCard.aspx

-Each school is classified as a "Reward School," "Focus School" or "Priority School."
+Each school is also classified as a "Reward School," "Focus School" or "Priority School."

 The schools that will be identified in the fall as "Beating the Odds" schools will also fall under this category.